iriusrisk/startleft/docs/usage/Command-Line-Interface.md

 ## Validating a hand-crafted OTM

-Validation is a CLI specific feature and the OTM validation is an special feature of StartLeft, because it does not have to do with any format, but it allows the users to validate OTM files generated in any way, even like in that case, manually.
+Validation is a CLI specific feature and OTM validation is a special feature of StartLeft, because it does not apply to any format, and instead it allows the users to validate OTM files generated in any way, even like in that case, manually.

 For example, the following short OTM file: